Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "It’s about fookin’ time!" he exclaimed, turning away from his desk.
 "What kept ‘em?"

-"All the nukes and energy discharges in orbit played hell with the upper atmosphere and SATCOM is struggling to stay up for ten minutes at a time…" The communications specialist turned and offered him a headset.
+"All the nukes and energy discharges in orbit played hell with the upper atmosphere and SATCOM is struggling to stay up for ten minutes at a time..."
+The communications specialist turned and offered him a headset.
 "The callsign is JOCKEY, sir."

-*Jockey.* That was Kovač’s callsign, gifted to her by the Lads in typically irreverent fashion - She wasn’t exactly a tall lass by any reckoning, and of course jockeys rode horses…
+*Jockey.* That was Kovač’s callsign, gifted to her by the Lads in typically irreverent fashion - She wasn’t exactly a tall lass by any reckoning, and of course jockeys rode horses...

 Relief and hope managed to soothe some of his worst jangling nerves as he strode across the command center, grabbed the headset and clamped it snugly around his ears.
 "Jockey, this is Stainless," he said, adjusting the microphone as he spoke.
 "You had us worried.
 What’s your status?"